masari-project/masari-project.github.io/CLI wallet guide/guide.md

 #### wallet > account > address

 meaning that a wallet can contain many accounts and each account can contain many addresses.
+In reality, there are only subaddresses but we can group subaddresses together to make "accounts"- purely for presentational purposes.
 The wallet starts out with one account with one address on it.
 Let's make more.

 First, a new account within our wallet: